Matrix2121/Cafe-Dash/README.md

 ## Installation
 1. Clone this repository
 2. Configure the application properties in backend/src/main/resources by creating a local database.
 3. Create roles directly in the database.
-The database must contains CUSTOMER role.
+The database must contain CUSTOMER role.
 4. Navigate to the frontend/
 5. ```bash
    npm install